Phase III (2020-2026) Project Schedule

 issues

-- Ongoing public involvement plan
+- Ongoing public involvement plan & internal and external

-website facelift
+website enhancements

 - An annual rural aviation strategic plan

-- Performance measure adoption and automation
+adoption and automation

 - Pavement classification number (PCN) reporting